xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model Element_Move.int.md

 This is a spreadsheet used as an aide to track results during the long manual MEM test procedure.

 <a id="2.5"></a>2.5 [MEM Visibility Downgrade Research](8321_VisibilityDowngradeResearch.md)
+This is a followup issue that must be completed before MEM is finalized.

 <a id="2.6"></a>2.6 [Undo is not available for a move (cut/paste) operation](https://support.onefact.net/issues/8755)
+This is a followup issue that must be completed before MEM is finalized.

 <a id="2.7"></a>2.7 [The initial Cut implemented (Model Element Move) currently allows a limited element selection
 ](https://support.onefact.net/issues/8798)